 1. The study analyzed 12,000 companies and found that only 9% grew revenue and profit at a minimum compound growth rate of 5.5% while earning their cost of capital.NPS scores of these companies were calculated and compared.

 2. Source: Q2 2009 Royal Phillips Electronics earning presentation

-This is a guest post by Wes Hayden is the CEO of Virtual Hold Technology.
+This is a guest post by Wes Hayden is the CEO of VHT.
 VHT’s Conversation Bridge is a simple solution with huge impact that provides customers a consistent experience no matter how they try to contact you.
 Follow Wes on Twitter @WesHayden.